mavryk-network/mavryk-taquito/docs/complex_parameters.md

 author: Roxane Letourneau
 ---

-This section shows how Taquito can be used to :
+This section shows how Webmavryk can be used to :
 - Originate a contract with complex storage
 - Call a contract function with a complex object as a parameter
 - Pass null value to some optional arguments